Share price at 16:35

 • Low technical risk

-• Added value from co-products
+• Added value from by-products (feldspar/quartz)

-• Offtake agreements & associated financing
+• Offtake agreements & Strategic partnerships Final Investment Decision

 • Decarbonisation of project, targeting zero-carbon lithium